FriendsOfEpub/eBookPerfChecklist/README.md

 If you’re on iOS/Android/Windows 8–10, you can actually install this web app.
 Just visit the page and “Add to homescreen”.

-Thanks to service workers, it will even work offline on Android, Chrome, Opera or Firefox (connection required on iOS).
+Thanks to service workers, it will even work offline on Android, Chrome, Opera or Firefox (appcache fallback for iOS).

 ## Summary

 The eBook Performance Checklist is part of the Blitz Project.
-It’s a progressive web app which aims is to help you boost your eBooks’ performance.
+It’s a progressive web app which aim is to help you boost your eBooks’ performance.

-It is currently in v.0.41 (Marble Marshmallow) and available [on this page](https://friendsofepub.github.io/eBookPerfChecklist/).
+It is currently in v.0.51 (Notorious Nacho) and available [on this page](https://friendsofepub.github.io/eBookPerfChecklist/).

 ## Details